act-rules/act-rules.github.io/_rules/SC1-2-2-video-has-audio-alternative.md

 ## Assumptions

-This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the poster.
+This rule assumes that the video element is used to play a video (for example, not only used to display an image), and that there is a mechanism to start the video.

 ## Accessibility support